Winter Roof Problems (& How to Fix Them)

 With that aside, the best prevention techniques include:

-• Clean your gutters, especially in the fall, and install gutter guards if you live in an area with dense tree cover.
+• Cleaning your gutters, especially in the fall, and installing gutter guards if you live in an area with dense tree cover.

-• If it’s time for a roof replacement, get it done sooner rather than later.
+• Getting a roof replacement done sooner rather than later.
+If your roof is old, your insurance policy may no longer cover it, and if a winter storm damages your roof, you may have to pay out-of-pocket expenses.
 L&S Home Improvements installs CertainTeed’s Integrity System, which includes a comprehensive six-foot Ice & Water Shield for advanced elemental protection.

-• Contact a professional to perform an attic and roof inspection.
+• Contacting a professional to perform an attic and roof inspection.
 Addressing insulation issues in the attic helps prevent snow from melting and refreezing.

-• Remove built-up snow from around the edges of the roof so that snow melt can properly drain.
+• Removing built-up snow from around the edges of the roof so that snow melt can properly drain.

 Matt from L&S Home Improvements is performing an attic inspection

-Condensation issues are easy to miss early on.
+Condensation issues are easy to miss, but generally more noticeable during the winter or false spring when temperatures fluctuate.
 However, moisture in the attic is likely to turn into mold or mildew, which can create larger problems, including wood rot.

 Multiple factors can cause attic condensation, and these events can be whole-house issues or singular (localized/isolated).
 Some of the most common causes of attic condensation include: